Cluster munition: Lebanon, 1978, 1982, 2006 and 2024

 During the Israeli-Lebanese conflict in 1982, Israel used cluster munitions, many of them American-made, on targets in southern Lebanon.
-Israel also used cluster bombs in the 2006 Lebanon War.
+Israel also used 4.6 million cluster bombs in the 2006 Lebanon War.

-Two types of cluster munitions were transferred to Israel from the U.S. The first was the CBU-58 which uses the BLU-63 bomblet.
+Two types of cluster munitions were transferred to Israel from the US The first was the CBU-58 which uses the BLU-63 bomblet.
 This cluster bomb is no longer in production.
 The second was the MK-20 Rockeye, produced by Honeywell Incorporated in Minneapolis.
 The CBU-58 was used by Israel in Lebanon in both 1978 and 1982.
 The Israeli Defense company Israel Military Industries also manufactures the more up-to-date M-85 cluster bomb.

-Hezbollah fired Chinese-manufactured cluster munitions against Israeli civilian targets, using 122-mm rocket launchers during the 2006 war, hitting Kiryat Motzkin, Nahariya, Karmiel, Maghar, and Safsufa.
+Hezbollah fired Chinese-manufactured cluster munitions against Israeli civilian targets, using 122 mm rocket launchers during the 2006 war, hitting Kiryat Motzkin, Nahariya, Karmiel, Maghar, and Safsufa.
 A total of 113 rockets and 4,407 submunitions were fired into Israel during the war.

 According to the United Nations Mine Action Service, Israel dropped up to four million submunitions on Lebanese soil, of which one million remain unexploded.
 According to a report prepared by Lionel Beehner for the Council on Foreign Relations, the United States restocked Israel's arsenal of cluster bombs, triggering a State Department investigation to determine whether Israel had violated secret agreements it had signed with the United States on their use.

 As Haaretz reported in November 2006, the Israel Defense Forces Chief of Staff Dan Halutz wanted to launch an investigation into the use of cluster bombs during the Lebanon war.
 Halutz claimed that some cluster bombs had been fired against his direct order, which stated that cluster bombs should be used with extreme caution and not be fired into populated areas.
 The IDF apparently disobeyed this order.